Chinaboy2018/work/README.md

 # work
-A Python based on project requirements：Small script to generate ddl from Excel
+A Python script based on project requirements：Small script to generate ddl from Excel